 Homework is an essential part of a student's education as it often reinforces or reviews content and allows students to practice concepts taught in class.
 Teachers assign homework to help students learn.
-If students do not complete the work assigned, they may be required to stay after school and complete the assignment.
-Not doing homework will lower a grade.
+If students do not complete the work assigned, they may be asked by the teacher to stay after school and complete the assignment.
+Not doing homework may lower a grade.
 Please read the homework information provided by each grade level team or teacher carefully.